Scarpa Skookum or nearly any other Scarpa ski boots are a terrific option if you’re considering new boots. You can check the street price here.

 4. Dynafit toe fittings located 4 millimeters back from standard.
 Trust me, this makes your stride more ergonomic.

 5. Beefy thick sole rubber in toe area.
 For real world mountaineering use, incredibly important.

 6. Weight totally reasonable for a boot this beefy.

 8. A bit more volume in toe box than most other brands, allows for more fitting options and warmth.

 9. Liner is a high quality head molder by Intuition, dual density foam, stiff foam around upper cuff area for that powerful feeling we all crave.

 Of course this is a review, so I’ve got to find a gripe.
 As always I don’t prefer having two different cuff lean positions in the lean-lock.
 This is probably easy to mod out, but not everyone want to take a $700 boot apart and give it to a welder.
 Nothing else leaps out at me, other than reminding that the shell still has the usual Scarpa “bump” under the instep (some people notice this, some don’t), though this is much easier to tune out by modding the boot board.

 There you go.
-Scarpa Skookum, a terrific option if you’re considering new boots.
-You can check the street price here, but it pays to shop around.
+Scarpa Skookum or nearly any other Scarpa ski boots are a terrific option if you’re considering new boots.
+You can check the street price here.